nuwber/rabbitevents/readme.md

 [![Build Status](https://travis-ci.org/nuwber/rabbitevents.svg?branch=master)](https://travis-ci.org/nuwber/rabbitevents)

 Nuwber's broadcasting events provides a simple observer implementation, allowing you to listen for various events that occur in your current and another applications.
-For example if you need to react to some event fired from another microservice.
+For example if you need to react to some event fired from another API.

 Do not confuse this package with Laravel's broadcast.
 This package was made to communicate in backend to backend way.